Fishing for Walleye / Pickerel on the Detroit River in Spring: A Guide

 When fishing for walleye/ pickerel on the Detroit River in spring, it is important to use the right tackle and bait.
 A medium-action spinning rod, around 6-7 feet in length, paired with a reel spooled with 6-8 lb monofilament line, is ideal for catching walleye in the river.
 When it comes to bait, live minnows, worms, and jigs are popular choices for walleye fishing.

 One of the best techniques for catching walleye / pickerel on the Detroit River in spring is drift fishing.
 This involves drifting with the current while slowly dragging a bait along the bottom.
-Pay close attention to your line, as walleye/ pcikerel will often hit the bait when it is in the right spot.
+Pay close attention to your line, as walleye/ pickerel will often hit the bait when it is in the right spot.
 Another popular technique is casting jigs, which can be tipped with live bait or soft plastic worms.
 Jigs can be cast and retrieved slowly, mimicking the movement of baitfish in the water.

 Fishing Boat, Canoe, Kayak or Cast from Shore?

 When fishing for walleye on the Detroit River, you have the option to use a boat or fish from the shore.
-While fishing from a boat can provide you with more access to deeper waters and a wider range of fishing opportunities, walleye / pcikerel can also be caught from shore.
+While fishing from a boat can provide you with more access to deeper waters and a wider range of fishing opportunities, walleye / pickerel can also be caught from shore.
 If you choose to fish from a boat, there are several options to consider.